Follow

 Now that Certbot is installed, you can generate Let’s Encrypt SSL certificates on Ubuntu Linux.

-We will use the Webroot plugin to automate the certificate generation and renewal.
-This plugin uses the /well-known/acme-challenge directory at the web server root to validate that the Certbot server resolves the requested domain.
+We’ll use the Webroot plugin to automate certificate generation and renewal.
+This plugin checks a specific directory, `/well-known/acme-challenge` at your web server’s root, to confirm that the Certbot server can access your domain.

 We will create a challenge/response Alias to allow Let’s Encrypt to validate the server for which the certificates were generated.
 To do that, run the commands below.